redBorder/redborder-documentation/docs/manager/redborder_basics/ch4_1_modules.md

 ## Intrusion

 The **Intrusion** module uses data from the sensor or IPS sensors to display intrusion events based on Snort rules.
-Also, thanks to the different views included in RedBorder, it is possible to analyze the packets that matched the rule specification.
+Also, thanks to the different views included in Redborder, it is possible to analyze the packets that matched the rule specification.

 ![Intrusion Module](images/ch04_img004.png)